 Program Accounts at Receiving Institutions

-Each Program Account (including the principal balance and any accrued or posted interest maintained in that Program Account) constitutes a deposit liability of the Receiving Institution at which it is held, and is not, directly or indirectly, a deposit liability or other obligation to you of Your Institution, Sending Institution, Stable, the Settlement Bank or the Custodian.
+Each Program Account (including the principal balance and any accrued or posted interest maintained in that Program Account) constitutes a deposit liability of the Receiving Institution at which it is held, and is not, directly or indirectly, a deposit liability or other obligation to you of Your Institution, Sending Institution, R&T or its affiliates, the Settlement Bank or the Custodian.

 The Program Accounts at the Receiving Institutions are established and maintained in a manner designed to preserve the eligibility of Program Deposits for pass-through deposit insurance coverage.
-Each Program Account is recorded in the books and records of Receiving Institution in the name of Stable (or other custodian selected by Stable), as agent for the institutions participating in the Program (including Your Institution), as agent for its customers (including you).
+Each Program Account is recorded in the books and records of Receiving Institution in the name of Stable (or other custodian selected by R&T), as agent for the institutions participating in the Program (including Your Institution), as agent for its customers (including you).
 Program Accounts also may be held in the name of Your Institution as agent for its customers (including you).

 Each Program Account is a deposit account and may hold funds on your behalf, as well as funds on behalf of other customers.
-The ownership of Program Deposits in each Program Account will be evidenced by an entry in the records maintained by Stable and/or Your Institution.
+The ownership of Program Deposits in each Program Account will be evidenced by an entry in the records maintained by R&T and/or Your Institution.

 You will not be issued any evidence of ownership of a Program Deposit at the Receiving Institutions, such as a passbook or certificate.
 However, Your Institution (or Sending Institution, if applicable) will provide you with a summary of all deposits to and withdrawals from the Program, the name of each Receiving Institution that holds Program Deposits, deposit balance(s) and interest rate either on your periodic Customer Statements, via the Program Portal, upon request, or a combination thereof.